 Swimming, surfing, fishing and boating are popular activities in the Eurobodalla.

 Surf lifesavers keep eight of our popular swimming beaches safe in summer with a mix of professional and volunteer lifeguards on duty every day during the peak season.
+In response to evolving information about the coronavirus COVID-19, week day beach patrols are suspended for now.

 Volunteer lifeguards patrol selected beaches on weekends and public holidays from October to April.
+Please contact your Surf Life Saving Club for weekend patrol information.

 - Nippers and Participation Pathways: Surf Life Saving teaches valuable surf safety skills to all ages starting from 5 years old.